 The summary above shows that resources need careful consideration, something the general public should have a say in.
 However, in the course of human history we have placed some serious obstacles in its way, discussed in more detail below:

-Businesses or Limited Liability Companies were once created to limit the undertakings of a business in such a way that its owners could not be held responsible (for bankruptcy and debt, e.g.).
+Businesses (corporations) or Limited Liability Companies were once created to limit the undertakings of a business in such a way that its owners or offspring could not be held responsible (for bankruptcy and debt, e.g.).
 In doing so, businesses were given human rights as well, in all practical sense being the same as a person in legal matters.
 As a result, human rights have become business rights, resulting in claims for compensation for loss of property of opportunity by laws, even if those laws limited their wrongdoings!
 As businesses grew into global corporations, they became powerful enough to ignore or bend conservation laws and human rights.

 Because people have been doing something for some time, they feel it their traditional right to keep doing so.
 Many native peoples (Indians, Maori, etc.) insist that they should be allowed to continue their ways, even if those ways are detrimental to the environment or to others.
 Curtailment of traditional rights often requires society to compensate generously.